c-bebop/testmanual/operation.rst

 the tarball with the command ``tar xvzf ssr-x.x.x.tar.gz`` in a shell.
-This will extract the source code to a directory of the form ``ssr-x.x.x`` where “x” stands for the version numbers. ``cd`` to this directory and proceed with section [sec:configuring] to configure the SSR.
+This will extract the source code to a directory of the form ``ssr-x.x.x`` where “x” stands for the version numbers. ``cd`` to this directory and proceed with section :ref:'configuring<configuring>' to configure the SSR.

 Configuring
 -----------

-[sec:configuring]
+.. configuring:

 To build the SSR from source you have to configure first.
 Open a shell and ``cd`` to the directory containing the source code of the package